 Much like Japan, Taiwanese food is known for its quality.
 And you are quite spoiled for choice.
-There is a diverse culinary world within this little island, with popular options for Taiwanese, Japanese, Chinese, Korean, American, French, and Italian most certainly exist.
+There is a diverse culinary world within this little island, where popular options for Taiwanese, Japanese, Chinese, Korean, American, French, and Italian most certainly exist.

 For the most affordable options, look for those little hole in the wall shops like the breakfast shops that seem invisible until they open to serve scallion pancakes to the populace.
 There are plenty of other options as well, so find out what their specialty is and go with that.
 Also, many shops make their own soymilk, so you may want to give it a shot.
 Nothing beats homemade soymilk!

 Most Taiwanese food is more affordable, just as American fare tends to have lower costs in the United States.
 Familiar fast food is also quite affordable, though those you already know may be a little more costly due to their foreign origins.
 KFC, McDonald’s, and Burger King are common chains you’ll find from home.
 KFC serves breakfast, and I highly recommend giving it a try sometime.
 If you want to try something more unique, look for TKK Fried Chicken for Taiwanese, or Yoshinoya and MOS Burger for Japanese flavors.
 Bakeries are also quite popular for snacks and breakfast.
-They serve both sweet and savory breads and treats
+They serve both sweet and savory breads and treats.

 Sushi is also fairly affordable in Taiwan at conveyor belt and budget shops.
 Omakase sushi is also available, but just like everywhere else, you will pay a premium for it.
 You can also try teppanyaki, a Japanese-style of stir-fried meat and vegetables similar to the hibachi you might find in the United States.
-While a bit pricier, you should also make sure you stop into a world-famous Din Tai Fung for some incredible soup dumplings.
+While a bit pricier, you should also make sure you stop into a world-famous Din Tai Fung (鼎泰豐) for some incredible soup dumplings.

 You’ll also find that barbecue is popular in Taiwan.
 While Taiwanese barbeque is a street food served at night markets, Korean Barbecue and Yakiniku (the Japanese equivalent) are both popular as well.
 In other make-it-yourself style eateries, you’ll find hot pot is another option and some smaller food vendors (such as those serving their own catch) might have customers cook their food themselves.
 Another fun food experience is shrimping, where you can catch your own shrimp before grilling them.
 This activity is often paired with beer.

 For fine dining, omakase and kaiseki are quite popular, as is foreign cuisine.
 Chili’s and Texas Roadhouse may be casual spots in the United States, but in Taiwan American chains like this are considered more upscale than one might expect.
 Italian and French options tend to also fall into the high end category.
-I personally prefer finding local foods to earring what is familiar.
+I personally prefer finding local foods to seeking what is familiar.